 Learning Mandarin?
 Here are some great podcasts for you!
-These will boost your comprehension, help you perfect your pronunciation, increase your vocabulary, and possibly broaden your horizons while doing all of that.
+These will boost your comprehension, help you perfect your pronunciation, increase your vocabulary, and possibly broaden your professional horizons while doing all of that.
 Let’s do this.

 Learning Chinese Through Stories

-Learning Chinese Through Stories sorts its stories by both level ability, with a range from intermediate to advanced, and category.
-You can choose from adventure, chicken soup for the soul, classics, humour, nature, random, romance, science, society, paranormal, and even poetry.
+Learning Chinese Through Stories sorts its stories by both levels of ability, with a range from intermediate to advanced, and category.
+You can choose from adventure, chicken soup for the soul, classics, humor, nature, random, romance, science, society, paranormal, and even poetry.

 Learning Chinese?
 Check out our free Chinese placement test to see how your level measures up!

-Slow Chinese is a great podcast to begin with if you’re concerned about not being able to hear anything if people speak too fast.
+Slow Chinese is a great podcast to begin with if you’re concerned about not being able to understand anything if people speak too fast.
 It does exactly as it says, and gives you ten-minute podcasts read at a manageable listening tempo, covering cultural differences between China and the Western world, as well as what daily life in China is really like.

 The site is updated intermittently so it isn’t one to go for if you need something fresh every week, but with multiple podcasts already available under the subjects of backpack China, history and tradition, language, modern China, and pop culture, you have plenty to listen to.

 These podcasts are all around an hour long so you have plenty to listen to, though they are for more confident learners since there aren’t any transcripts.

 Each podcast is unique and doesn’t follow a formula, so you might hear about Spanish cuisine in one, and the tourism industry in Turkey the next.
 In fact, The strongest Spanish guide: Journey to the West of a man and three women, is a great podcast to start with on this site.

 The Pastimes of Youth

-The Pastimes of Youth is a great choice for beginner or intermediate students because of its easy content, but doesn’t come with a transcript, so you’ll have to get your ear in fast!
+The Pastimes of Youth is a great choice for beginner or intermediate students because of its easy content but doesn’t come with a transcript, so you’ll have to get your ear in fast!

 The podcasts are all thoroughly tagged, so if you want to search for a particular subject to listen to, this will help.
 With everything from digestive biscuits to English idioms listed, you are bound to find something you will enjoy.

-So there you have it.
+So, there you have it.
 Four great podcasts to help you practice your Mandarin!
 By the way, you might consider at some point taking 1-on-1 Chinese classes.
-Here at Listen & Learn, our teachers are all fully-qualified native speaking professionals hired for their experience and their passion for teaching.
+Here at Listen & Learn, our teachers are all fully qualified native-speaking professionals hired for their experience and their passion for teaching.